alixdamman/memento/python/functions_for_dummies.rst

     # (case 1) function returning an expression
     def it_helpdesk():
-        """Return universal solution to any computer problem""" return "Have you try to turn it off and on again?"
+        """Return universal solution to any computer problem""" return "Have you tried to turn it off and on again?"

     # (case 2) function returning a variable
     def it_helpdesk():
-        """Return universal solution to any computer problem""" answer = "Have you try to turn it off and on again?" return answer
+        """Return universal solution to any computer problem""" answer = "Have you tried to turn it off and on again?" return answer

-More complicated: a function with an input argument and returning
+Function with an input argument and returning something:
-something:

 .. code:: ipython3

     def it_helpdesk(problem):
-        """Return universal solution to any computer problem""" print("Hello, IT")
-        print(problem)
+        """Return universal IT helpdesk answer"""
+        answer = "Hello,\n"
+        answer = answer + "Thank you for your request for support concerning:\n" answer = answer + problem + "\n"
-        return "Have you try to turn it off and on again?"
+        answer = answer + "We will process it as soon as an operator is available.\n" answer = answer + "In the mean time, have you tried to turn it off and on again?" return answer

 How to call functions?
 ~~~~~~~~~~~~~~~~~~~~~~

 -  To call a function, simply type its name followed by parentheses ().
--  If the function defines input arguments, pass them inside the
+-  If the function requires input arguments, you need to provide values
-   parentheses.
-Passed arguments can be values or variables.
+   for them inside the parentheses.
+Theses values can be constants or
+   expressions.
--  If the function returns a result, precedes it with a new variable and
+-  If the function returns a result, it can be stored in a variable by
-   the symbol =.
+   preceding the function name with a variable name.

 Syntax: